How Much Work To Do Before Selling a House: 3 Levels of Prep

 Know the risks of selling your home as-is

 Many buyers who see homes advertised as-is typically think the house needs lots of work.
-Regardless of the reason you choose to sell in as-is condition, this decision will give buyers the opportunity to negotiate a lower price after the home is inspected.
+Regardless of the reason you choose to sell a run down house, this decision will give buyers the opportunity to negotiate a lower price after the home is inspected.

 In a survey of nearly 1,000 homebuyers, respondents reported saving about $14,000 by negotiating with the seller for a lower price based on issues revealed in a home inspection.
 How much less you might receive selling as-is will depend on the condition of your home and your local housing market.

-Also, selling your home on the market in as-is condition to a typical buyer doesn’t guarantee nothing will need to be repaired.
+Also, selling your home as is to a typical buyer doesn’t guarantee that nothing will need to be repaired.
 This is especially true if the house is considered unsafe or not livable, which are basic requirements when buyers are financing the purchase.

 Options to consider if you’re selling your home as-is